 For starters, your debit card is like paying cash.
 It comes out of your checking account as soon as you make the purchase.
 With your credit card, you are borrowing the money and will need to pay it back when your bill is due.
 One important consideration is whether you can pay off your credit card bill at the end of the month.
 If you are working with a tight budget, it might be worth it to use your debit card to ensure you don’t overspend.

-As we start the new year, now is an opportune time to refresh yourself on the reward programs for your cards and how many points you currently have racked up.
+Each year, refresh yourself on the reward programs for your cards and how many points you currently have racked up.
 You might have travel points or cash back you can use.
 Different cards also have different programs throughout the year, meaning one month you might get more money if you shop at a specific retailer or your gas purchases might earn you more points.
 Stay on top of these programs so you can get the most of your cards.

 Understanding how to use your credit cards to maximize your budget is a key tactic to use on your path to financial wellness.